 There is no initial charge for a Mountain Cat Card.
 There is a $20 fee to replace a lost card and a $5 fee to have a temporary card issued.
 If a card has been misplaced, the ID Center will deactivate that card and can then issue a temporary ID if requested by the student.
 The temporary ID card is valid for a period of seven days.
 If the original card is found during this period, the owner should return the temporary card to the ID Center at which time his/her original card will be reactivated.

 Freshman ID Cards

-Students on campus for the summer Academic Planning sessions or Placement Exams will have photos taken at that time.
+Students on campus for the summer Academic Planning sessions will have photos taken at that time.
 These cards are not immediately produced, but are distributed to students in August during New Student Orientation and move-in day.